DoctorWkt/TTL_TicTacToe/journal.md

 I've just spent way too long on this.
 I had to write a recursive solution to allocate the state numbers.
 It's sort of working but not always working.
 So something is wrong, not sure what yet.

+## Sun 16 Jun 12:18:15 AEST 2019

+At home.
+I've written a Perl program to load the ROM and play the game using the ROM.
+It plays the same way as the Logisim version, so at least there is consistency.

+Hah.
+I added code to parse_moves.pl when I was writing to a ROM value that was already there, and I'm doing this a lot.
+That means my state values are not what they should be.
+Added some more debug code and I can see several Ostates with Xstates that have the same state number.

+I decided to rewrite the recursive algorithm from scratch.
+I still see some warning flags but both the Logisim and Perl versions seem to be working as far as I've been able to test them.

+I've redone the schematic and PCB with the 74HC161, moved the power pins to align with my micro-USB connectors, and done the copper pour.
+129.5mm by 80mm.